orlandogrodriguez/100-days-of-code/r1-log.md

 And as always, here's the link to my work.
 It looks like I'll make lots of good progress tomorrow!

 Link to my work: Link to my work: [Swayter](https://github.com/orlandogrodriguez/100-days-of-code/tree/master/iOS/Swayter)

+### R1D8 - R1D10 - January 10, 2018
+Finally, I made lots of progress on parsing the JSON data.
+I was able to acquire the low temperature for the day.
+This is the one most important piece of data that I needed to drive the functionality of the application.
+With this out of the way, now I have to work with the way the app is structured.

+Link to my work: Link to my work: [Swayter](https://github.com/orlandogrodriguez/100-days-of-code/tree/master/iOS/Swayter)